bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 Hey!
 I have a gerber and I want a board, so I the rest is just ceremony- right?

-Wrong!!!
 Turns out that Otherplan can not even load my gerber file!
 It [has not implemented the gerber "G85" command](https://othermachine.co/support/pcb/troubleshooting/) which is used to describe internal cutouts.
 Boo Hoo (maybe someday OtherMill people?
 Please?).

 Luckily those internal cutouts happen to be exactly round circles so if can convert the cutouts to...

 ###Drill hits

-I can create a gerber file for the outside outline of the shape, and then create an Excelon drill hits file for the round interior cut-outs!
+...I can create a gerber file for the outside outline of the shape, and then create an Excelon drill hits file for the round interior cut-outs!

-This turns out to be slightly tedious because I have to manually measure the cutouts and then carefully center the drill hits in the middle of each cutout, but eventually I end up with this...
+This turns out to be slightly tedious because there is no good way to replace a cutout with a matching hole.
+I have to manually measure the cutouts and then carefully manually place a drill hit in the center of each cutout, but eventually I end up with this...

 ![DipTrace Outline With Drill Hits.PNG](DipTrace Outline With Drill Hits.PNG)